What are Terpenes anyway?

 Myrcene: a terpene that occurs often in highly fragrant plants and herbs.
-It functions as an anti-inflammatory, analgesic (pain reliever), antibiotic, anti-mutagenic sedative.
+Myrcene’s benefits include anti-inflammatory, analgesic (pain relief), antibiotic, sedative, anti-mutagenic.

-Linalool: a terpene found in many flowers and spices including lavender and coriander.
-It’s an anti-anxiety, anti-depressant, anti-inflammatory, anti-epileptic, analgesic sedative.
+Linalool: a naturally occurring terpene found in many flowers and spices including lavender and coriander.
+Linalool’s benefits include anti-anxiety, anti-depressant, sedative, anti-inflammatory, anti-epileptic, analgesic.

 L-Theanine: a relaxing and non-dietary amino acid and is known to promote relaxation without sedation.
 Its effects include stress relief and reduction in anxiety.
 It is known to increase reflexes, alertness, and wellbeing.

 It is curious to note that within the same strain, even the same harvest, because of the amount of terpene secretion of individual plants, people experience different responses to essentially the same plant matter.
 Research is ongoing in to improve accuracy in describing and predicating the interaction and effects of terpenoid compounds.